probaxeoxebra/probaMinkoski/Explicacions/DotProduct.md

 =  a<sub>1</sub>b<sub>1</sub> +  a<sub>2</sub>b<sub>2</sub> -  a<sub>0</sub>b<sub>0</sub>

-In both cases, the dor product of two vectors represents the projection of one into the opther.
+In both cases, the dot product of two unit vectors represents the projection of one into the other.

-More specifically, the dot products serves as a way to recognise if two given vectors are mutually perpendicular:
+More specifically, the dot product serves as a way to recognise if two given vectors are mutually perpendicular:

-In the Euclidean case, if a and b are perpendicular vectors, then their dot product is zero.
+In the Euclidean case, if a and b are perpendicular vectors, then their Dot product is zero.

 In the Minkowskian case, if a and b are stPerpendicular stVectors, then their stDot product is zero.